LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 Even after considering that, what data about membership would be useful for the library service?

-Simple counts of membership, across a local authority are not useful.
-It may go up or down, but that could reflect the changing services people use.
-It may be widely different between services, but that could be down to different definitions of membership.
+Simple counts of membership, active or otherwise, across a local authority are not useful.
+They may go up or down, but that could reflect the changing services people use.
+It may be interesting to compare between services but any differences could be from different definitions of membership.